Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 The notice period for the existing rent arrears eviction grounds will increase to four weeks and will retain the mandatory threshold of two months’ arrears at the time of serving notice and hearing.
 This will ensure that tenants have a reasonable opportunity to pay off arrears without losing their home.

-The Bill will introduce a single government-approved Private Rented Sector Ombudsman to “provide fair, impartial, and binding resolution to many issues and prove quicker, cheaper, and less adversarial than the court system”.
-This will cover all private landlords who rent out property in England, regardless of whether they use an agent.
+The Bill proposes introducing a single government-approved Private Rented Sector Ombudsman to “provide fair, impartial, and binding resolution to many issues and prove quicker, cheaper, and less adversarial than the court system”.
+This covers all private landlords who rent out property in England, regardless of whether they use an agent.

 The Ombudsman has the power to “put things right for tenants”, including compelling landlords to issue an apology, provide information, take remedial action, and/or pay compensation of up to £25,000.